jsaintro/publicnotes/3dprinting/000 Tuning START HERE!.md

 1. Go through the wizard to start with (Prusa FW only)
 2. Do [temperature calibration](https://help.prusa3d.com/en/article/temperature-calibration_133266)
 	1. With enclosure door open
 	2. This takes forever!!
 Probably about 1 hour.
 70c takes particularly long time.
+Eventually with BLtouch or SuperPinda you won't need to do this.
 3. Steps calculators https://blog.prusaprinters.org/calculator_3416/ (Also other useful calculators)
 4. [See Teaching Tech's Frame Check](https://teachingtechyt.github.io/calibration.html#frame)
 5. Temperature Calibration/PID Tuning